jundalisay/spblist/content/en/social/economics/alternatives-to-money.md

 Thus, monarchial strength in Europe led to peace which led to money which led to the commercial system*.

-> *The strength of China and India came from the imperial system and not the monarchial one.
+{{< n n="*The strength of China and India came from the imperial system and not the monarchial one.
 This allowed them to hinder commercial interests, similar to how Xi Jinping is able to clamp down on tech companies.
-This is the opposite of the US where its leaders are subservient to commercial interests, as seen in the phenomenon of globalization and the 2008 Financial Crisis.
+This is the opposite of the US where its leaders are subservient to commercial interests, as seen in the phenomenon of globalization and the 2008 Financial Crisis." >}}

 Because of colonization, all countries adopted precious metals.
 This allowed the commercial money-only system to monopolize all buying and selling transactions.